-Students from the programme have gone on to a wide range of employment choices.
+Students from the program have gone on to a wide range of employment choices.
 These include working for international organizations, national and local government, lobby groups and non-governmental organizations, as well as private businesses and media organizations.

 - Foreign Trade Expert in the Government,